 Our guest is Barb Little, United States and Canadian representative for Audiblox.

 TOS: Tell us how Audiblox was invented.

-Barb: The Audiblox program was actually developed as a reading readiness program.
-Dr. Jan Strydom of South Africa designed a series of cognitive training exercises to help his preschool children prepare for school.
+Barb: The Audiblox program was actually developed as a reading readiness program by an educational specialist in South Africa.
+He designed a series of cognitive training exercises to help his preschool children prepare for school.
 Later when working with kids with learning disabilities, he discovered that these same exercises were excellent in helping students overcome their difficulties.